egovernments/DIGIT-Frontend/micro-ui/web/micro-ui-internals/packages/svg-components/README.md

 ## Usage

-After adding the dependency make sure you have this dependency in
+After adding the dependency, make sure you have this dependency in

 ```bash
 frontend/micro-ui/web/package.json